minamijoyo/tfedit/README.md

 If looks good, apply it:

 ```
-# tfmigrate apply tfmigrate_test.hcl
+# tfmigrate apply tfmigrate_fromplan.hcl
 (snip.)
 YYYY/MM/DD hh:mm:ss [INFO] [migrator] state migrator apply success!
 # echo $?
 0
 ```

-The apply command computes a new state and pushes it to remote state.
+The `tfmigrate apply` command computes a new state and pushes it to remote state.
 It will fail if the `terraform plan` command detects any diffs with the new state.

 Finally, You can confirm the latest remote state has no changes with the `terraform plan` command in v4: